Sunday, 27 January 2019

 January 2019 - A week in Wang I

-Eldorado.
-What did we find?
+You know what they say about mad dogs and Englishman - well add crazy fossickers to that!
+There we were squatting in the sun panning and sieving in Reedy Creek not so far from Eldorado.
+Talking of Eldorado, there’s an interesting old dredge there which when it was built in 1936 was the biggest in the Southern Hemisphere.
+From then until it ceased to operate in 1954, it recovered 2.2 tonnes of gold.
+That’s a lot of gold!
+But what did we find panning in the creek?
 Hmmm well.... lots of pretty quartz - smoky, a piece I would say had a little rose in it, tiny birds-egg quartz stones polished by the river, pink granite and other things yet to be identified.
-Lovely place - but would be far lovelier if it had been cooler!!!!!
-But it’s a good time to acclimatise before we head NW to the really hot spots 🥵 near the border of Qld, SA and NSW.
-Crazy did I hear someone say?
+I saw a fleck or two of gold in my pan but attempts to extract them ...... poof, gone!
+It was a lovely place - but it would be far lovelier if it had been cooler!!!
+But it was a good time to acclimatise before we head NW to near the border of Qld, SA and NSW - the really hot spots.
+Crazy! did I hear someone say?

 Isn’t this astonishing!?
 Look at the variety of form, pattern and colour.
 So beautiful

-Kangaroo Crissing on Reedy Creek.
+Kangaroo Crossing on Reedy Creek.
 Beautiful spot.

 No comments: